Odoo Implementation in Egypt: What Actually Happens, What It Costs, and How to Avoid the Traps

 This is where budgets explode.

-Hiring an Odoo partner means paying for business analysis, requirements gathering, system configuration, data migration, training, and go live support.
+Hiring an Odoo partner means paying for business analysis, requirements gathering, system configuration, data migration, training, and go-live support.
 Custom development adds more if you need it.

-General Industry Benchmarks
+General Egyptian Market Benchmarks

-Small businesses with basic needs typically spend between $5,000 and $25,000.
-Medium businesses with moderate customization land between $25,000 and $75,000.
-Large businesses or those with complex requirements often exceed $75,000 and can reach $250,000 or more.
+Small businesses with basic needs typically spend between 200,000 and 800,000 EGP.
+Medium businesses with moderate customization land between 800,000 and 2,500,000 EGP.
+Large businesses or those with complex requirements often exceed 2,500,000 EGP and can reach 8,000,000 EGP or more for an erp system in egypt.

 Ask your potential partner for a detailed breakdown.
 If they can't explain where the hours go, treat that as a red flag.